How to use open circuit transformer

 VS1 = 1 X 10 = 10 volts

 Further, if the turns of S1 and S2 are not equal.
-For example, if turns in the S2 are double the turns in S1, then we will get 20 volts across the S2 winding.
+For example, if the turns in the S2 are double the turns in S1, then we will get 20 volts across the S2 winding.

 So, in this case, the open circuit winding S2 will not have any high voltage, and this winding can be kept open safely.